-In most cases, handlers are meant to modify the internal state of an application based on the received message.
-In any system, it is critical to ensure the state change is persisted exactly once.
-In a messaging system, this can be a challenge as exactly-once delivery is not guaranteed by any single queuing technology.
-NServiceBus provides several strategies to mitigate the risk of an inconsistent application state.
+In most cases, handlers are used to modify the internal state of an application based on the content of a received message.
+In any system, it is critical to ensure the state change happens exactly once.
+In a messaging system, this can be challenging as exactly-once delivery is not guaranteed by many queuing technologies.
+NServiceBus provides several strategies to mitigate the risk of a handler leaving the application on an inconsistent state.

 Synchronized storage session